formlio/forml/docs/registry.rst

 <forml.flow.Actor.get_state>`, the model assets are persisted as monolithic binary blobs with
 a transparent structure.

-The metadata associated with each generation is provided in form of a :class:`io.asset.Tag
+The metadata associated with each generation is provided in form of an :class:`asset.Tag
 <forml.io.asset.Tag>`.